 sbach [at] uab.edu

 Jen received her Ph.D. from the University of Wisconsin-Milwaukee, where she investigated the cellular and molecular mechanisms through which sex-steroid hormones, such as estradiol, regulate learning and memory.
-Her doctoral research primarily focused on identifying which cell-signaling pathways are critical for estradiol-induced memory enhancement and spinogenesis in the hippocampus and prefrontal cortex of female mice.
 In the Day Lab, she hopes to expand on her previous work to examine the epigenetic mechanisms that occur downstream of estradiol-mediated cell signaling activation, and how corresponding changes in gene expression contribute to memory formation in both males and females using gene and epigenetic editing techniques.
 In her spare time, Jen enjoys traveling, scuba diving, and walking her bulldog.

 jtuscher [at] uab.edu

 PhD Student (Genetics theme), NRSA Fellow

 Katherine is a fourth year PhD student in the Genetics program.
 She received a B.S. from the University of Montevallo in Chemistry.
 Katherine uses CRISPR/dCas9 tools, whole genome sequencing, and other approaches to understand how drugs of abuse regulate brain reward circuits.
 Katherine is supported by an individual National Research Service Award (NRSA) from NIDA.